DOI-ONRR/doi-extractives-data/src/markdown/downloads/disbursements-by-month.md

 <custom-link to="/downloads/" className="breadcrumb link-charlie">Downloads</custom-link> /
 # Disbursements by month

 > Revenue collected from extraction of natural resources on federal and Native American lands is distributed to various legislated funds, local governments, and federal agencies.
 This process is called disbursement.
-We have disbursements data by month from October 2018 through the most recent month .
+We have disbursements data by month from October 2018 through the most recent month.

 Download disbursement by month data:

 <ul class="downloads-download_links list-unstyled">
-  <li><excel-link to="/downloads/disbursements/monthly_disbursements.xlsx">Disbursements by month (Excel, 221 KB)</excel-link></li>
+  <li><excel-link to="/downloads/disbursements/monthly_disbursements.xlsx">Disbursements by month (Excel,  396 KB)</excel-link></li>
-    <li><csv-link to="/downloads/csv/disbursements/monthly_disbursements.csv">Disbursements by month (csv, 309 KB)</csv-link></li>
+    <li><csv-link to="/downloads/csv/disbursements/monthly_disbursements.csv">Disbursements by month (csv, 353 KB)</csv-link></li>
 </ul>

 ## Scope